 Unless you’re going outside the city to visit its surrounding neighbourhoods in our opinion Lisbon is a 2-3-day destination.
-What we mean by this is if you’re purely going for sightseeing, you’ll be able to see its main attractions in that time.
+What we mean by this is if you’re purely going sightseeing, you’ll be able to see its main attractions in that amount of time.

 1. Watch the sunset

 There are so many different amazing viewpoints in Lisbon to watch the beautiful sunset as it is such a hilly city.
 You really don’t have to wander too far to be overlooking Lisbon in all of its charms.

 The view from the Castle is absolutely breathtaking, as is the view from many other random viewpoints nestled and hidden along the city streets.
 If you are not sure where to go, grab a tuk-tuk or Uber and just ask them to take you up to one.
 It will save your legs, save you from getting lost in the maze of streets and ensure you don’t miss the sunset!

 If you don’t want to go ‘high’ at the end of the day then we can wholeheartedly recommend watching the sunset sitting on the rocks right by one of Lisbon’s most iconic squares; Praca do comercio!
 The sun going down over the Tagus River, all its colours reflecting back at us is one of the most beautiful views we have seen in our years of travelling.
 The view was perfectly complimented by the bottle of Portuguese wine (wine always compliments any experience in our opinion!) and the traditional music being played by street performers in the background.